Fire Investigations & Information

 Phase I Site Assessment Request

-All Phase I Site Assessment requests should be emailed to the Fire Marshal.
+All Phase I Site Assessment requests should be coordinated thru the Fire Marshall's office.

 The request must include: